ioccc-src/winner/faq.md

 BTW: A **problem** is not limited to the code itself.
-Fixing typos in files such as "_README.md_" files, fixing issues in a "_Makefile_", or otherwise correcting an IOCCC winner is **VERY MUCH WELCOME**!
+Fixing typos in files such as "_README.md_" files, fixing issues in a "_Makefile_", or otherwise correcting an IOCCC entry is **VERY MUCH WELCOME**!
 Please use the same [GitHub pull request](https://github.com/ioccc-src/winner/pulls) process against the master [branch](https://github.com/ioccc-src/winner/branches) of the [ioccc-src/winner repo](https://github.com/ioccc-src/winner).